-An Interview with Tay Kheng Soon, one of the most prominent architects, planners, and critics of Singapore’s urban development.
+Puay-peng Ho and Eduard Kögel met Tay Kheng Soon, one of the most prominent architects, planners, and critics of Singapore’s urban development, for an interview.

-Greeting by the German Ambassador to Singapore, Dr. Ulrich A. Sante, at the opening of the exhibition "Housing Modernities".
+The German Ambassador to Singapore, Dr. Ulrich A. Sante, gave a wonderful greeting at the opening of the exhibition "Housing Modernities".
+Read it here!

 The SEAM Space exhibition “Housing Modernities” was officially opened at URA Urban Redevelopment Authority in Singapore on 28 November 2019.